SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 ## Considering 'Rented' and 'Owned' Platforms

 You'll also want to consider the roles of "rented" and "owned" platforms.
-Does your business need both?

-Be careful here: While it's common to believe that every single business needs a website and social media, there are no "one-size-fits-all" answers.
-There are successful small businesses that say they've derived zero value from social media.
-And success in social media can be notoriously difficult to measure.

-For most businesses, your investment emphasis will be on your "owned" platforms.

-But again, there are exceptions.
-Consider the business consultant I met who's never had a website and whose entire career has been created by word-of-mouth.
+Do you plan on using both?

+If, so <a href="/see-think-do-model">what role</a> will they play?

 ### What Are "Owned" Platforms?

 Owned platforms typically include your website(s) and mobile apps.
 These are platforms that you fully control.

-For example, you own and control the design, the code, the user experience, conversion pathways, and the content.
+You own and control the design, the code, the user experience, conversion pathways, and the content.
 You own the domain name, the personalization plan, maybe a recommendation engine, and, perhaps most importantly, the data.

 You design, shape, and own the customer relationships.
 You can creatively integrate with third-party marketing platforms, curating remarkable customer experiences and customer journeys.